 1. Find your most comfortable waistband spot

 If you want to get the best waistband fit, measure your waist with a string rather than guessing your size.
 It’s a great idea to be a bit more precise with this as it will ensure that you get a close, comfortable fit that doesn’t dig into your skin.
-Remember, you want it to sit on your skin and stay in place, not uncomfortably dig in.

 2. Ensure that the fabric is cradling, not confining